 Bruce Nauman is a restlessly inventive artist.
 Since the late 1960s he has continually tested what an artwork can be, by reshaping old forms and creating new ones.
-His ground-breaking works using sound, film, video, neon, holograms and 3D have influenced generations of artists.
+His ground-breaking works using sound, film, video and neon have influenced generations of artists.

 This is the first major exhibition of his work in London in more than 20 years.
-It will allow visitors to engage with the artist’s universe through immersive installations with a strong emphasis on sound and moving image, as well as poetic sculptures and neon pieces.
+It allows visitors to engage with the artist’s universe through immersive installations with a strong emphasis on sound and moving image, as well as poetic sculptures and neon pieces.

-Major works like Double Steel Cage Piece 1974, Anthro/Socio (Rinde Spinning) 1991 and Contrapposto Split 2017 will highlight Nauman’s distinctive preoccupations and how he incessantly revisits them – yet never repeats himself.
+Major works like Double Steel Cage Piece 1974, Anthro/Socio (Rinde Spinning) and Clown Torture 1987 highlights Nauman’s distinctive preoccupations and how he incessantly revisits them – yet never repeats himself.

 Presented in the Eyal Ofer Galleries

-Exhibition organised by Tate Modern and Stedelijk Museum, Amsterdam in collaboration with Los Angeles County Museum of Art
+Exhibition organised by Tate Modern and Stedelijk Museum Amsterdam in collaboration with Pirelli HangarBicocca, Milan